Assembly of Canonical Orthodox Bishops of the United States of America: Members of the Assembly

-As of 14 September 2018, the Moscow Patriarchate and the churches belonging to them are not participating in the Assembly as part of the 2018 Moscow–Constantinople schism.

 Meetings of the Assembly of Bishops

 Assemblies are held annually.
 Members may abstain due to extraneous circumstances including illness, or distance.
 Many members live outside the United States and some outside of North America.
 Some jurisdictions in Central America do not participate in these Assemblies, as the Assembly of Bishops in North America and the Assembly in South America have petitioned to join Central America to the South American Assembly.
 Members from Canada also may not attend as this Assembly and their Bishops have applied to create a separate Assembly for Canada.

 Attendees of the Inaugural Assembly (2010)

 Fifty-five of the sixty-six hierarchs in the region were present at the founding assembly in 2010: